 He also has Idiopathic Thoracic Hyper Kyphosis, which in a nut shell, curvature of the spine, which was first spotted by his masseuse.

-I can still hear the consultant’s response echoing in my head when we told him, “He has a masseuse!?”
+I can still hear the consultant’s response echoing in my head, “He has a masseuse!?”

 She isn’t really his masseuse but a sports injury specialist who he goes to see a couple of times a month to ease his tight muscles.